EstebanEnriquez/vectorFitting/README.md

 ### Function call

 <p align="justify">
     The following are some valid calls to the vecfitX function.
 The inputs and outputs are explained in detail below.
+It is important to note that vecfitX relies on several non-built-in functions.
+These functions, along with vecfitX, are included in the "source" folder.
+Please download the entire folder to ensure vecfitX functions properly.
+Test cases can be found in the "test_cases" folder.
+In some instances, external .txt files are required, and these are also included in the test cases folder.
 </p>

 ```matlab